 Oncology / Blue badge holders weekly – £10.00

 Those who are in receipt of certain benefits or of low income (see below) will qualify for reimbursement of this charge.

 There is a freephone link from the hospital to City Cabs.
-The telephones for this service are situated adjacent to the main entrance reception desk, in A&E reception and in the Radiotherapy reception of St Luke’s Cancer Centre.
+The telephones for this service are situated adjacent to the main entrance reception desk and in the Radiotherapy reception of St Luke’s Cancer Centre.

 If you are on income support or low income you may qualify for reimbursement of some or all of the costs of travelling to your appointment, including the expenses of any escort if the hospital has recommended that you have one.

 These costs can be claimed as a cash payment at the hospital Cashier's Office during opening hours of Monday-Friday, 9.00am-1.00pm provided you produce evidence of eligibility.

 Details of eligibility can be found in the HC12 booklet available from the Cashier's Office.